-Deutsche Postbank Funding Trust III (the "Trust") exists for the sole purposes of (i) issuing the noncumulative Trust Preferred Securities and one noncumulative Trust Common Security, (ii) investing the gross proceeds thereof in the noncumulative Class B Preferred Securities issued by Deutsche Postbank Funding LLC III (the "Company"), and (iii) engaging in activities necessary or incidental thereto.
+Deutsche Postbank Funding Trust I (the "Trust") exists for the sole purposes of (i) issuing the noncumulative Trust Preferred Securities and one noncumulative Trust Common Security, (ii) investing the gross proceeds thereof in the noncumulative Class B Preferred Securities issued by Deutsche Postbank Funding LLC I (the "Company"), and (iii) engaging in activities necessary or incidental thereto.
 The Trust Securities will represent all of the ownership interests in the Trust.
+The Trust Preferred Securities were offered to potential investors on the basis of this Sales Prospectus.
 The Trust Common Security will initially be owned by Postbank; thereafter it will be owned by a Postbank Group Company.